-Our business is subject to a wide variety of laws and regulations across all of the countries in which we do business, which involves the risk of legal and regulatory actions regarding such matters as international trade, sanctions or other trade restrictions, lobbying or similar activities, competition, taxation, environmental, health and safety, human rights including forced labour, product liability, employment practices, patent and trademark infringement, corporate and securities legislation, licensing and permits, data privacy, bankruptcies, and other claims.
-Some of these compliance risks are further described in this "Risks and uncertainties" section of the MD&A. In the event of non-compliance with such laws and regulations, we may be subject to regulatory actions, claims and/or litigation which could result in fines, penalties, claim settlement costs or damages awarded to plaintiffs, legal defense costs, product recalls and related costs, remediation costs, the detainment of goods by government bodies, incremental operating costs and capital expenditures to improve future/ongoing compliance, and damage to the Company's reputation.
-In addition, non-compliance with certain laws and regulations could result in regulatory actions that could temporarily or permanently restrict or limit our ability to conduct operations as planned, potentially resulting in lost sales, closure costs, and asset write-offs.
+Our business is subject to a wide variety of laws and regulations across all of the countries in which we do business, which involves the risk of legal and regulatory actions regarding such matters as international trade, sanctions or other trade restrictions, lobbying or similar activities, competition, taxation, corporate and securities legislation, environmental, health and safety, labour and employment practices, human rights including modern slavery legislation, product liability, intellectual property infringement, licensing and permits, data privacy, bankruptcies, and other claims.
+Some of these compliance risks are further described in this "Risks and uncertainties" section of the MD&A. In the event of noncompliance with such laws and regulations, we may be subject to regulatory actions, claims and/or litigation which could result in fines, penalties, claim settlement costs or damages awarded to plaintiffs, legal defense costs, product recalls and related costs, remediation costs, the detainment of goods by government bodies, incremental operating costs and capital expenditures to improve future/ongoing compliance, and damage to the Company's reputation.
+In addition, noncompliance with certain laws and regulations could result in regulatory actions that could temporarily or permanently restrict or limit our ability to conduct operations as planned, potentially resulting in lost sales, closure costs, and asset write-offs.
 Due to the inherent uncertainties of litigation or regulatory actions in both domestic and foreign jurisdictions, we cannot accurately predict the ultimate outcome of any such proceedings.